NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 3. After landing, orbit and hack the Remote Defense Grid Unit nearby.
 After hacking successfully, launch the drones and destroy the Sentry Tower.
 Then hack the cans.

 4. Save your location now, then warp out of the site and come back to the Logistic area.
 Hack the the furthest can called Mangled Storage Depot, then hack the new spawned Defense Alarm Unit near it.
-    > If succeed: Hack the new spawned Pristine Storage Depot and go to the Tractor Beam area.
+    > If succeed: Hack the new spawned Pristine Storage Depot and go to the Tractor Beam area. <br>
     > If fail: Cycle your MWD and align vertically downwards until 120km distance, where the Guardian does not exist.
 Then go to the Rift near the Immobile Tractor Beam while avoiding the Guardian and enter the 2nd pocket.
 (Jump to step 6)

 5. Approach the Sentry Tower in the Tractor Beam area manually with enough angular velocity and destroy it with the drones.
 Hack the Remote Defense Grid Unit and fail the hacking minigame manually until the Guardian is activated.
 Align vertically downwards and cycle your MWD until 80km distance.
 Enter the 2nd pocket after the Rift appears.